In ArcGIS Pro, a least-squares adjustment can be run on a parcel fabric in the following scenarios:

 The parcel fabric is a redundant measurement network.
 Parcel lines connect parcel corner points to form a measurement network.
 Lines connect at common points and have dimensions, which define geometric distance and angle relationships with other points.

-A least-squares adjustment can be run on parcels.
-The adjustment uses dimensions on redundant parcel lines to estimate best-fit coordinates (x,y,z) for parcel fabric points.
+In the parcel fabric, the adjustment uses dimensions on redundant parcel lines to estimate best-fit coordinates (x,y,z) for parcel fabric points.
 The adjustment uses network redundancy to identify lines with potential dimension errors and lines with dimensions that do not fit with the rest of the network (outliers).